Archive for the ‘An Essay on Street Fashion’ Category

 Photos: My first photo in McLeodGanj; the town; Tibetan boy on Temple road.

 I’m often asked why I photograph the kind of people that I do.
 I don’t think I’m looking for anything in particular.
-I guess I just want to make good looking photos that might be socially & culturally relevant.
-At the same time I’m also taking photos for the sake of personal documentation.
-Conflict.
+I just want to make good photos that are socially and culturally relevant.
+I’m also taking photos for documentation and it’s interesting to make all these images and to see them become part of this ongoing global ‘street fashion’ conversation via social media.

 street style india ht brunch fashion